lefty01/ultraresult/README.md

 After page load/reload for each runner the current time is displayed in the in and out input fields.
 If there has been a time entered (and saved) for this runner previously then this time is shown instead, and the field gets a red background and is locked.
 You can click "Edit" to change a already saved (locked) time.
 After "Edit" click "Save" again.
 If you click "Edit" background color change to green.
 On "Save" background becomes red.
-The related javascript code is in ur.js (-> better rename to aidstation.js)
+The related javascript code is in aidstation.js